 Indicator 3.1.1.
-Agricultural Water Withdrawal: A process for avoiding the depletion of available groundwater resources beyond the recharge capacity of the watershed or catchment and by direct withdrawal where groundwater depletion is an issue as determined by a groundwater regulatory agency.
+Agricultural Water Withdrawal: A process for avoiding the depletion of available surface water and groundwater resources beyond the recharge capacity of the watershed or catchment and by direct withdrawal where surface water or groundwater depletion is an issue as determined by a State based water regulatory agency.